Dinajpur Medical College

-M Abdur Rahim Medical College, Dinajpur (MARMC) is a public medical school in Bangladesh, established in 1992.
+Dinajpur Medical College (দিনাজপুর মেডিকেল কলেজ) or shortly DjMC is a public medical school in Bangladesh, established in 1992.
 It is located in the Dinajpur District of Rangpur Division.
 It is affiliated with Rajshahi Medical University.
-It was renamed from Dinajpur Medical College and Hospital to M Abdur Rahim Medical College and Hospital after M. Abdur Rahim.
+On October 30, 2024, the Ministry of Health and Family Welfare changed the name of the medical college to "Dinajpur Medical College".

 Campus

 Mosque

-It is two storied building, situated at the south-west corner of the MARMC Playground.
+It is two storied building, situated at the south-west corner of the Dinajpur Medical College Playground.

 Hostels

 The name of the boys hostel is Dr. Md.
 Yousuf Ali Hall.
 It includes two four-storied buildings beside the play ground.

 The name of the girls hostel is Dr. Md.
 Taibur Rahman Hall.
 It includes three four-storied building.
 It has three blocks.
 Eastern block, Western block and Main hostel.

 There are two four-storied building for intern doctors.
 One for boys and one for girls.
 They are well decorated and behind the hospital for 24-hour medical service.
 There are two hostels for trainee nurses, near the nursing institute.
 There are also number of quarters for teachers, doctors, nurses and guest house for guests.